twanas/book-summaries/api-design-for-cpp.md

 - event ordering: sequence of callbacks or notifications should be clear

 Callbacks are pointers to a function within a module A which is passed to module B. They do not have link dependencies and are effective in breaking cyclic dependencies.
 Sometimes it is useful to provide a 'closure' within the callback function.
 A closure is a piece of data that module A passes to B, and module B includes in the callback to A.

+_NB: A drawback of C style callbacks is that it is non-trivial to use a non-static (instance) method as a callback.
+This is due to the `this` pointer of the object also needs to be passed._

 Observer patttern has an object maintain a list of dependent objects (observerws) and notifies them by calling one of their methods.